 15. Trade Broker (Including oil and bunker trader)

-Trade broker has earnings of $12,156,which is almost the same as that of Marine Superintendent Engineer.
+Trade broker has earnings of $12,156, which is almost the same as that of Marine Superintendent Engineer.
 Being a trade broker is a good idea since export and importing of goods in Singapore constitutes one of the highest contributors of GDP.
-In 2013, Singapore became the 21st largest exporter in the world, top exports of Singapore being redefined Petroleum which represent 24.1% of the total exports of Singapore.
-Also, Singapore is the third largest refining center in the world.
+In 2013, Singapore became the 21st largest exporter in the world, a top export of Singapore being redefined Petroleum, which represents 24.1% of the total exports of Singapore.
+Also, Singapore is the third largest refining centre in the world.
 Total trade volume throughout its ports is 4 times the size of its GNP, the highest in the world.
 It has one of the busiest shipping ports in the world.
-Well, Singapore is one of the world’s biggest financial centre, IT hub and also shipping exporter, which all gives rise to very decent jobs you see here in this list today.
-An eye-opener, isn’t it ?
+Well, Singapore is one of the world’s biggest financial centres, IT hub and also shipping exporter, which all gives rise to very decent jobs you see here in this list today.
+An eye-opener, isn’t it?

 With that said, do take the salary figures here with a pinch of salt.
 Numbers should never be your compass in making decisions.
-Consider various factors such as your own proficiency and passion as well, highlighted in our guide on choosing courses.
-If you do well in your chosen field, we are sure you will not only earn well, but be a very happy person!
+Consider various factors such as your own proficiency and passion as well, highlighted in our guide to choosing courses.
+If you do well in your chosen field, we are sure you will not only earn well but be a very happy person!